 Instead of hiring freelancers who turn out to be very costly, hiring dedicated offshore developers is way better.

 Starting from productivity to diversity, there are plenty of reasons to hire a remote development team.
 Here are the major reasons:

 - Increase employee engagement

 According to a Forbes report, 97% of the employees believe that there is a lack of alignment and sync within a team that impacts the outcome.

 Communication is all about prioritization.
 There are many communication pitfalls that can befall remote teams.
-Without having the ability to have organic, in-person interactions, workers can easily fall victim to “out of sight, out of mind.”
+Without having the ability to have organic, in-person interactions, developers can easily fall victim to “out of sight, out of mind.”

 First of all, arrange the appropriate number of weekly formal “report-ins.”
 Second, set specific guidelines about the daily requirements from the remote development team.